 where $N$ denotes the number of samples in the training set.

 Experts on AE predominantly used the form of Eq. \ref{eq8} or its variants, such as $|| \cdot ||_{2}$ (root mean squared error) or $|| \cdot ||_{1}$ (mean absolute error) as the loss function.
-However, as established prior in this text, the usage of the MSE loss is under the assumption that the standard deviation values $\bm{\sigma}$ of all the reconstruction probability distributions are 1.
+However, the usage of the MSE loss is under the assumption that the variance values $\bm{\sigma}^{2}$ of all the reconstruction probability distributions are 1.
 With this assumption, AE only estimates the mean values $\bm{\mu}$ of the distribution.